 Raspbian is the official operating system specially created for Raspberry Pi.
-The Raspbian Raspberry Pi OS is developed, maintained and distributed by the official Raspberry Pi organization.
-Raspian is the Debian based Linux Os.
-It specially optimized for the Raspberry Pi and comes with the Graphical user interface, so that a newbie can also operate it easily.
-If you are working on IoT platforms and thinking to use Raspberry Pi to collect some data from sensors or building some IoT project then the Raspian Distro is one of the best.
+The Raspbian Raspberry Pi OS is developed, maintained, and distributed by the official Raspberry Pi organization.
+Raspian is the Debian-based Linux Os.
+It is specially optimized for the Raspberry Pi and comes with a Graphical user interface so that a newbie can also operate it easily.
+If you are working on IoT platforms and thinking to use Raspberry Pi to collect some data from sensors or building some IoT projects then the Raspian Distro is one of the best.

 You can also install the NOOBS which already contains the Raspbian, moreover, it gives a menu option to install and download third-party Raspberry Pi OS too.

 Few Key Features:

 - For programming, it has Python, Scratch, Sonic Pi, Java, Mathematica, and more.